Documentation Index

 GitHub App

 Autodock turns your GitHub PR page into a command center for a preview environment.
-From spinning up
+From spinning up environments to automated testing to leaving artifacts, the GitHub App makes sure your PR is on-spec and bug-free while giving you full SSH access to the dev boxes that back these environments.Quick Start

-- Install the GitHub App at
+- Install the GitHub App at github.com/apps/autodock-preview

 - Link your account - You’ll be redirected to Autodock to connect the installation